kamilazdybal/kamilazdybal.github.io/_posts/2024-12-09-making-horrible-presentations.md

 And there you go, first slide is ready!
 Who said that preparing presentations has to be difficult?

-Oh wait, did you say [*great presentations*](https://kamilazdybal.github.io/jekyll/update/2022/08/07/making-effective-presentations.html)?
+Oh wait, did you say [*a great presentation*](https://kamilazdybal.github.io/jekyll/update/2022/08/07/making-effective-presentations.html)?